 We may involve specialists at any point to advise on early identification of SEND and effective support and interventions.
-(COP 6.59) We work with parents/carers and agencies to consider a range of evidence-based and effective teaching approaches, appropriate equipment, strategies and interventions to support the child's progress.
+We work with parents/carers and agencies to consider a range of evidence-based and effective teaching approaches, appropriate equipment, strategies and interventions to support the child's progress.
 Together, we agree on the needs of the child, responsibilities and the outcomes to be achieved through the support, including a date by which it is reviewed.
 Records of involvement of specialists are kept and shared with parents and teaching staff.
-(COP 6.59, 6.62, 3.7, 3.25)

 Where a child is looked after by Local Authority, we will work closely with other relevant professionals involved in the child's life as a consequence of being looked after.
-(COP 10.7)

 We work closely with the Local Authority and other providers to agree on the range of local services and clear arrangements for making appropriate requests.
 Some services may be commissioned directly.
-(COP 6.61, 3.13)

-Funding for SEND We have an amount identified within our overall school budget, called the notional SEND budget.
+We have an amount identified within our overall school budget, called the notional SEND budget.
 This is not a ring-fenced amount.
 We provide high quality appropriate support from the whole of our school budget including any resources targeted at particular groups such as the pupil premium.
-(COP 6.96, 6.97)

 The Local Authority provides additional top-up funding where the cost of the special educational provision required to meet the needs of an individual pupil exceeds the nationally prescribed threshold.
-(COP 6.99)

 The school will apply for this directly and is called high needs funding.
 In some circumstances, parents/carers may request a Personal Budget.
 A Personal Budget is an amount of money identified by the Local Authority to deliver provision set out in an EHC plan where the parent/carer or young person is involved in securing that provision.
-(COP 9.95,9.98)